tmendoza/devcontainers/README.md

 ### Manage container instances
 Now that LXD is installed, we want to start creating our own custom container images and start them up to do some work.
 To do this, the LXD suite of tools comes with a command line tool called 'lxc'.

 LXC is a CLI tool for managing the lifecycle of some type of container.
 We are not going to cover all of it's capabilities.
-We will concern ourselves with '8' main tools:
+We will concern ourselves with '6' main tools:

 * lxc launch
 * lxc list
 * lxc start
 * lxc stop
-* lxc restart
 * lxc exec
-* lxc file
 * lxc delete

 #### Launching a new container